stacimcwilliams/Turing_OverFlow/README.md

 ## Turing OverFlow

-### An application intended for the Turing community to server as it's internal stack overflow.
+### An application intended for the Turing community to serve as it's internal stack overflow.

 #### Team Members